Why I Chose Watercolour

 We made all sorts of abstract shapes, then turned them into fun critters with markers.
 It was the perfect “process” art - making art for the purpose of making it, not for the product (side note: something I’m not very good at now that I’m older and trying to make a viable business out of my art!
 More on that later).

-There are a few basics that you need to get started (e.g., brushes, paper, paint) and I’ve shared my favourites here!
-Side note: I’ve become more picky with my materials at this point in my art journey, but know that ANY supplies are a good place to get started.
-At first, I had a starter set of paint tubes that eventually dried out, so I upgraded to a pan set (hard paints that are activated with water), and now I have my eye on a professional set of paint tubes that I just might buy up this year.
-I’ll provide links to my favrouites (which are affordable for the most part), but be sure to shop around!
+Side note: these are the materials I use at this point in my art journey, but know that ANY supplies are a good place to get started.
+At first, I had a starter set of paint tubes that eventually dried out, so I upgraded to a pan set (hard paints that are activated with water), and now I have my eye on a professional set of paint tubes that I just might purchase this year.
+I’ll provide links to my favrouites to help you get started, but be sure to shop around!

 Firefly Jar: a quick painting with my supplies and reference photos (from a gardening book on the left and a cookbook on the right).
 I made this as a fun creativity exercise during my daughter’s nap.
 Watercolour can be a great creative outlet that can fit into any pocket of your day!